Learn-Together-Pro/CgArt/curriculum/tasks/4_modeling_and_texturing_create_barrel.md

-## ❌ Create a wood barrel model, add extra geometry using sculpting and bake it to lowpoly
+## ❌ Create a wood barrel model with textures, add extra geometry using sculpting and bake it to lowpoly model (max 1500 tris).
 ## Images for inspiration
 ![barrel_1](/curriculum/reproduce/barrels/barrel_1.jpg)
 ![barrel_2](/curriculum/reproduce/barrels/barrel_2.jpg)